cornell-cup/r2-edge-detection/README.md

 grasp prediction function.

 ## How to test:

+Go to final.py and find where it says "Uncomment to see final image/edges/grasping points!".
+Uncomment the three lines below that.

 `python grasptest.py [dir_with_image_files] [take manual input True or False]`

 For each image, the code should display